IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 3. Understand the output JSON response from this API call.

-4. Call each other services representing each published API:
+4. Call each other services in the sample banking application.
+Each service matches with a published banking API:
 	* 	**Customer contract**
 	*	**Banking Account - Balance Inquiry**
 	*	**Banking Account - Transaction Inquiry**